 For federal income tax purposes, distributions may consist of ordinary income, capital gains, non-taxable return of capital or a combination thereof.
 Distributions that exceed Pacific Retail's current and accumulated earnings and profits (calculated for tax purposes) constitute a return of capital rather than a dividend and reduce the shareholder's basis in the common shares.
 To the extent that a distribution exceeds both current and accumulated earnings and profits and the shareholder's basis in the Pacific Retail common shares, it will generally be treated as gain from the sale or exchange of that shareholder's Pacific Retail common shares.
 Pacific Retail annually notifies shareholders of the taxability of distributions paid during the preceding year.
 The following summarizes the taxability of distributions paid in 1995, 1996 and 1997 on the common shares:

+Year Ended December 31,

-1997 1996 1995
+1996 1995

-er Common Share:
+Per Common Share:

-Ordinary Income 0.673 0.576 0.058
+Ordinary Income

 Capital Gains 0.000 0.000 0.000

-Return of Capital 0.045 0.046 0.051
+Return of Capital

 Total \$0.719 0.622 0.110